unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Indicates that:

 1. When a modifier combination goes unmatched, do not output anything when a key is pressed.
-2. If a transform is escaped, output the contents of the buffer.
+2. If a transform is terminated, output the contents of the buffer.
 3. During a transform, hide the contents of the buffer as the user is typing.

 * * *